pmjones/adr/REFACTORING.md

 > Some notes:
 >
-> - We have extracted each action method from the _BlogController_ to its own _Action_ class in a namespace dedicated to a "web" user interface.
+> - We have extracted each action method from the _BlogController_ to its own _Action_ class in a namespace dedicated to a web user interface.
 >
 > - Each _Action_ has a corresponding _Responder_, into which all presentation work (i.e., response-building work) has been placed.
 >
 > - We have renamed `views/` to `templates/` and moved it to a different location.
 >
-> - While we might prefer to replace the ActiveRecord _BlogModel_ class with a data mapper (_BlogMapper_) that returns persistence model objects (_BlogRecord_), that is beyond the scope of this exercise.
+> - While we might prefer to replace the ActiveRecord _BlogModel_ class with a data mapper (_BlogMapper_) which returns persistence model objects (_BlogRecord_), that is beyond the scope of this exercise.
 We will leave the ActiveRecord implementation as it is, though we have moved it into a namespace dedicated to the domain layer.

 ### ADR Logic